 These measures are intended to balance the rights of those bringing complaints of discrimination, harassment, and retaliation (the "Complainant") with those against whom claims are brought (the "Respondent").
 This procedure is administered by the Affirmative Action Officer (AAO), who reports to the College President.
 The State University of New York, Office of General Counsel has approved this procedure.

 A complainant is not required to pursue the SUNY Plattsburgh procedure before filing a complaint with the appropriate State or Federal agency, and the Complainant may file such a complaint at any time during the process.
-However, after filing with one of these outside enforcement agencies, or upon the initiation of litigation, the complaint shall be referred to the campus Affirmative Action Officer/Title IX Coordinator for investigation with the Office of General Counsel for review and defense or, if deemed appropriate by Counsel, involvement in mediation, conciliation or settlement with the external agency or such other actions as may be in the interests of the College, including termination of the internal procedure.
+However, after filing with one of these outside enforcement agencies, or upon the initiation of litigation, the complaint shall be referred to the campus Affirmative Action Officer/Title IX Coordinator for investigation with the Office of General Counsel.

-Employees of SUNY Plattsburgh and third parties must file a written complaint with the Affirmative Action Officer within 90 calendar days following the alleged discriminatory act or the date on which the Complainant first knew or reasonably should have known of such act.
+Employees of SUNY Plattsburgh and third parties must file a written complaint with the Affirmative Action Officer/Title IX Coordinator within 180 calendar days following the alleged discriminatory act or the date on which the Complainant first knew or reasonably should have known of such act.
 All such complaints must be submitted on the forms provided by the College.

-It is the Complainant's responsibility to be certain that any complaint is filed within the 90-day period.
+It is the Complainant's responsibility to be certain that any complaint is filed within the 180-day period.